reagent-project/reagent-cookbook/droppable/README.md

 ...
 ```

-We can initialize the number of drops to be zero, but putting a key value pair into our app-state atom.
+We can initialize the number of drops to be zero by putting a key value pair into our app-state atom.

 ```clojure
 (ns droppable.views.home-page